 - GPU: Intel HD 3000 or newer

-Remember the game that earned millions and millions of dollars of funding on Kickstarter back when such things were unheard-of?
+Remember the game that received millions and millions of dollars of funding on Kickstarter back when such things were unheard-of?
 That's Broken Age, the point 'n' click platform made by one of the people who came up with Monkey Island back in the 90s.

 14. Half-Life 2